|Nutritional Guidelines (per serving)|

-- Put burgers on the prepared grill over direct heat.
-Grill the burgers for about 5 to 7 minutes on each side, or until done as desired.
+Put burgers on the prepared grill over direct heat.
+Grill the burgers for about 5 to 7 minutes on each side, or until cooked as desired.

-- Serve on split toasted buns with your choice of sliced vegetables and condiments.
+Serve on toasted buns with your choice of sliced vegetables and other condiments—enjoy!

 Burger Shaping and Cooking Tips

 - Weigh your burgers as you shape them for uniform size and even cooking.